-The first major load proposal is Karara Metals Limited's new mine at Karara.
-This project will have an interim supply arrangement from August 2011 (initial demand up to 95MW, provided on a non-firm basis by the existing 132kV network).
+The first major load proposal is Karara Mining Limited's new mine at Karara.
+This project will have an interim supply arrangement proposed for the second half of 2011 (initial demand up to 95MW, provided on a non-firm basis by the existing 132kV network).
 This interim supply is highly contingent on satisfactory network conditions and will require load shedding by Karara for numerous network events.
-By March 2013 the full load requirements of 120MW for Stage 1 of Karara will be met with completion of this proposed 330kV major augmentation.
+By March 2013 the full load requirements of up to 120MW for Stage 1 of Karara will be met with completion of this proposed 330kV major augmentation.

 The other step increase in demand under the central load forecast case relates to the Oakajee Port.
-The high forecast case includes the second stage development of the Karara project and other mining / industrial developments in the Mid-West region.
+The high forecast case includes the second stage development of the Karara project, Extension Hill Pty Ltd's proposed magnetite mine and other mining / industrial developments in the Mid-West region.